lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

  `# chroot . /bin/bash`

+Be sure to bind your system mountpoints accordingly: http://superuser.com/questions/165116/mount-dev-proc-sys-in-a-chroot-environment

 And then, after all that, this should get you into a bash shell where you can have all the fun you'd like.
 Personally, I installed a tiling window manager, though I have yet to test it with a keyboard.